-To get to databases, go to the Libraries’ home page and click on databases under the search tab.
+To get to databases, go to the Libraries’ home page and click on databases under the search box.
 Databases will find journal, magazine, and newspaper articles (and in some cases other materials like book chapters, dissertations, conference presentations, pamphlets, etc.)

-Recommended databases for this education research include:
+Recommended databases for education research include:

-Other useful databases for this class:
+Other useful databases for education research

 SAGE Research Methods Online: A reference resource that will help you understand methods and create research projects.